anudeepkatukojwala/Fetch-Take-Home-Exercise/README.md

 4. **Run the Application**:
 - Right-click on `src/main/java/com/fetch/project/Main.java`.
 - Select `Run 'Main.main()'`.

+5. **Enter the YAML File Path**:
-- When prompted, enter the valid path to your YAML file containing the endpoint configurations.
+- After the application starts, enter the path to your YAML file when prompted in the console.
+- For testing, you can use the YAML file present in the below path
+- Test YAML file path in project: `src/main/resources/testYamlFile`

 ### Using Command Line